This post may contain affiliate links. Please read my disclosure for more information.

 Millionaires, however, are focused on financial freedom, and that comes in having a net worth that allows them to do what they want when they want.

 1) Millionaires ask themselves empowering questions / Middle-class people ask themselves disempowering questions

 This is the most important principle of the book.
 The bigger the questions you ask, the bigger your answers.
 Millionaires ask “What is life trying to teach me right now?” while middle-class people ask, “Why do bad things always happen to me?”
 It takes the same mental capacity to think up both these questions but one will yield positive progression and the other will produce negative thoughts.

 “The questions you ask yourself determine the results you get in your life.”

 It took several lifetimes to engrain lazy money habits into us so it’s going to take some time to build healthy ones.
 Read Keith Cameron Smith’s book again and again until it’s second nature.
 Don’t be happy with mediocrity.
 Stay motivated, stay positive, and become a millionaire. 😉

-If you want to better your financial mindset, sign up for The Friyay Money Party to get your Free Budget Cheat Sheet with 10 hacks to help you stick to your budget.
+If you want to better your financial mindset, sign up for The Friyay Money Party to get my monthly free printable and new posts every week.